mohashei/mohashei/README.md

 - 👋 Hi, I’m @mohashei
-- 👀 I’m interested in Machine Learning and Physics.
+- 👀 I’m interested in Machine Learning, Physics, and Biology!
-- 🌱 I’m currently learning about Alphafold2.
 - 💞️ I’m looking to collaborate on deep learning projects!
 - 📫 How to reach me: sheikh.mohammed.azeem@gmail.com